-This Haystacks recipe are an easy no-bake treat you can make year round.
+This recipe for Haystacks is an easy no-bake treat you can make year-round.
 Made with just a few ingredients this treat ready can be ready in no time.

 Haystacks are so named because they look like a raggedy pile of hay once they have set.
 They are made with just a few ingredients and are super easy.